levigilbert/godot-LDtk-import/README.md

 - RigidBody2D
 - StaticBody2D
 2. If using Custom Entities:
-- Position2D, Area2D, KinematicBody2D, RigidBody2D, and StaticBody2D will be imported as Node2D
+- Position2D, Area2D, KinematicBody2D, RigidBody2D, and StaticBody2D will be imported as Node2D.
-- Path to Resource (eg: 'res://Player.tscn'), this will use 'load().instance()' to create your existing node
+- Path to Resource (eg: 'res://Player.tscn'), this will use 'load().instance()' to create your existing node.

 ## Notes:
 - The example is using the tileset that comes with LDtk: `Cavernas_by_Adam_Saltsman.png`